 Dad was a mechanic and used his skill primarily with agricultural equipment while working at the local John Deere dealership.
 Mom was working as a librarian, first at the public library and then at Jefferson Middle School.
 They worked as a complimentary team to create a love-filled home.
 Dad, enjoyed gardening, fishing, and music as his hobbies.
 Mom loved to read, be out in nature, and work in the yard.

 Wade was my hero (he has been good with children from my earliest recollection).
 He loved planes, and assembled many models of them to decorate his room.
 As soon as I was able, I would crawl out of my crib to sleep with him.
 He ended up letting me sleep with him all the time.
-In retrospect, a noble thing for 10 to 14 year-old brother to do.
+In retrospect, a noble and generous thing for 10 to 14 year-old brother to do.
 Julie was a wonderful big sister.
 I successfully filled the role of annoying little brother as I got older.
 I never remember complaining about going to church when I was real young.
 Why?
 At church, after the sacrament was given to the congregation, I would lay my head on Julie’s lap.
 She would glide her fingers over my face and through my hair.
 I fell into a blissful sleep until I was awakened after the closing prayer.
 I wonder if I drooled on her lap sometimes?

 The house I was brought home to sat on just over an acre of ground.
 Lots of trees were on the property.
 Lilac bushes and apple trees were the most plentiful.
 House, lawn, and driveway covered two-thirds of the property, and garden area the back third.
 It was a modest, single-level home my parents said they bought for $8000.
-It had a combined kitchen/dining area, a living room, three bedrooms (one bedroom was more like a small office), one bathroom, mudroom in back, and covered front porch.
+It had a combined kitchen/dining area, a living room, three bedrooms (one bedroom was more like a small office), one bathroom, a mudroom in back, and covered front porch.
 The basement was for food storage only and had a pump in it to push out water that came in during the time of irrigation ditches and flood irrigation of the fields around us.
 During the 1970s an addition was added on the west end.
 Or, I should say, part of an addition was added.
 Economic inflation hit strong during that time, and the outside was finished while the inside remained used as a storage area for decades to come.

 At that time, the closest neighbors were a few hundred yards in either direction.
 McEntire brothers, and farmers were on the north and south.
 The Roper farm was across the road to the east.
 Farm ground was all around the house, and the local airport was the closest structure to the west about three quarters of a mile away.
-On our mile long road there were only about nine homes along the whole stretch in 1969.
+On our mile-long road there were only about nine homes along the whole stretch in 1969.

 Preschool.
 The first memories that come to mind as I sit here, unprompted by stories from others, is that of attending preschool at the McEntire’s just down the road.
 I don’t know how long it took before Mom trusted me to walk there on my own, and how much longer, if ever, it took her to let me walk there without watching me the whole way….maybe never.

 I do recall two specific things from this time: A cartoon Superman was on a cereal box.
 I cut it out, with blunted scissors, and Superman “flew” with me to preschool until he wore out.
 Also, when it came time for tying shoes, I was frustrated to tears that I was not understanding how to do it like the other kids.
-No matter how many times the teacher showed me how I just couldn’t get it.
+No matter how many times the teacher showed me how, I just couldn’t get it.
 For a four-year-old it was so traumatic.
 I am sure I had shown tendencies before then, but it was discovered that the reason I was having such a hard time is that I was left handed, and it was being demonstrated to me right handed.

 Family Gatherings.
-We gathered as a family nearly weekly.
+We gathered as extended family nearly weekly.
 We either met at our home or at Grandpa and Grandma Byington’s home that was also in Preston.
 At that time, believe it or not, most televisions received only three or four stations.
 Each Sunday night Disney would televise one of its movies.
 Also at that time, you either went to the theater to watch a movie or you watched it on one of the limited television stations.
 There were no other options.
 We would gather nearly every Sunday night to watch the Disney movie, pop popcorn to eat with cheese, drink Kool Aid, play games and talk.
 When I was little, I thought the movie was the focus.
 No, I was mistaken.
 As I grew more mature, I realized the movie was an excuse that created a lasting family tradition.